|Fishing Home||Contact Us||News||DNR Home|

 South Branch and Cacapon Rivers - Streams throughout the eastern panhandle are slightly below normal flow for this time of year and the water is very clear.
 The water temperatures have dropped to the upper 30’s at most locations due to the cold air temperature.
 Anglers have been successful catching smallmouth bass.
 Some streams received fall trout stocking so check the fishing regulations to see if your favorite stream received fall stocking.

-Shenandoah River - Flows in the Shenandoah River are high but will be dropping to a good fishable condition by the weekend.
-Fishing plastics near the head of pools around the bedrock ledges and in the eddy’s is always a good winter strategy.
+Shenandoah River - Flows in the Shenandoah River are near normal flow for this time of year.
+Fishing plastics and topwaters near the head of pools around the bedrock ledges and in the eddy’s is always a good strategy.

-Jennings Randolph Lake - Jennings Randolph Lake is currently 12 feet below conservation pool and dropping slowly.
+Jennings Randolph Lake - Jennings Randolph Lake is currently nine feet below conservation pool and dropping slowly.
 Anglers have been doing exceptionally well catching smallmouth bass.
 Also reports of a few trout and channel catfish.
 Boaters will not be able to launch from the WV ramp due to the low lake level and may need to use the Maryland ramp.
 Launching fees are no longer charged for the WV Ramp.
 A $5 per day fee is still being collected for the Maryland Ramp.
 Jennings Randolph Lake has a dedicated phone line for up-to-date recreational information (304) 355-2890.
 Recreational information can also be found at http://www.nab.usace.army.mil/Missions/DamsRecreation/JenningsRandolphLake.aspx